oracle/weblogic-kubernetes-operator/site/quickstart.md

 ```

 You need to provide the WebLogic administration user name and password in the `-u` and `-p` options
 respectively, as shown in the example.

+**NOTE**: When using this sample, the WebLogic Server credentials that you specify, in three separate places, must be consistent:

+1. The secret that you create for the credentials.
+2. The properties files in the sample project you choose to create the Docker image from.
+3. The parameters you supply to the `createDomain.sh` script.

 If you specify the `-e` option, the script will generate the
 Kubernetes YAML files *and* apply them to your cluster.
 If you omit the `-e` option, the
 script will just generate the YAML files, but will not take any action on your cluster.